 Some programs require several summer school sessions or may be completed over a period greater than four years.
-The Music Education baccalaureate programs are 5-year programs.

 Courses are taught only when there is sufficient demand.
 The College reserves the right to determine if the demand for a given course is sufficient to justify teaching it in any given semester.